tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 1. Tor is meant to be a generic connection-level anonymity system, and incurs higher latency costs and protocol complexity for the purpose of proxying individual DNS queries.
-In contrast, Oblivious DoH is a lightweight extension to standard DoH, implemented as an application-layer proxy, that can be enabled as a default mode for users which need increased privacy.
+In contrast, Oblivious DoH is a lightweight protocol built on DoH, implemented as an application-layer proxy, that can be enabled as a default mode for users which need increased privacy.

 1. As a one-hop proxy, Oblivious DoH encourages connection-less proxies to mitigate Client query correlation